 The AANDC Aboriginal Art Centre conducts an active, on-going acquisition program.
 Calls for submissions are initiated Canada-wide, inviting artists of First Nations, Métis or Inuit ancestry to submit works for selection by peer jury.
 Please see the links below for works acquired in the last decade through Art Acquisition Program.
-The deadline for the current Call for Submissions is September 15, 2014.
+The next submission deadline will be announced at a later date.

 Results of the Aboriginal Art Acquisition Program